dig-soilman/Soil_Physical_Properties/README.md

 ## Source code

-The book source code is LaTeX and is available in the repository.
+The book source code–without a version number–is LaTeX and is also available in the repository for inspection.

-One use of the source when this gets out of beta is for instructors to make small adjustments for their class, such as adding an exercise or a special topic.
-Feel free to contribute with suggested edits and additions, but please also include a statement so that people know who to write with bug reports.
-Put something like this on the docuent cover: \fbox{\parbox{0.75\textwidth}{The appendix on Darcy's Law has been added by Professor Fellow of University.
-For this material contact \url{fellow@example.edu}.}}
+One use of the source is for instructors to make small adjustments for their class, such as adding or excluding a topic.
+Feel free to contribute with suggested edits and additions, but please also include a comment statement with contact information so that other collaborators know who to write with bug reports.

-Additionally, in the LaTeX code adding
+---

 % dig-soilman begin addtion